Guaranteed Admission to SDSU for SDCCD Students

 • Mathematical Concepts/Quantitative Reasoning

-• Complete a certified General Education (GE) pattern as listed in the SDSU University Catalog
+• Complete a certified General Education (GE) pattern as listed in the SDSU University Catalog.

-• Meet major GPA requirements
+• Meet major GPA requirements.

-• Follow Intent to Enroll requirements and deadlines to finalize enrollment
+• Follow Intent to Enroll requirements and deadlines to finalize enrollment.

-SDCCD Guaranteed admission does not apply to majors with additional admission criteria.
+SDCCD guaranteed admission does not apply to majors with additional admission criteria.
 Review the Majors with Special Instructions for additional information.

 If Applying to an ADT-approved Major, You Must:

-• Apply to an SDSU ADT-approved major
+• Apply to an ADT-approved major

 • Be on track to finish your ADT by the end of the spring term before transferring for fall